jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 ## Adventuring Creatures
-Every creature detailed in this book has a set of statistics that may be used to represent most individuals of that species that the players face – these are considered to be ‘average’ members of the species.
+Every creature detailed in this book has a set of statistics that may be used to represent most individuals of that species that the players face – these are considered to be 'average' members of the species.

 Alternatively, Games Masters are free to generate their own creature characters, using all the normal